Lexi-BU/lexi/_sources/install.rst.txt

     numpy           1.26.4
     .....................

-You can open a Python shell and import Lexi by running the following commands:
+You can open a Python shell and import `lexi` by running the following commands:

 .. code-block:: bash